JustinWit/clover/clover/marl/README.md

 * grid_flight.py - Accepts grid coordinates to control drones movement over a grid.
 * trajectory.py - Takes in a constant stream of direction and velocity for continuous control over the drone.
-* waypoints.py - Takes in a set of points for the drone to navigate through.
+* waypoints - Takes in a set of points for the drone to navigate through.

+### Launch
 Launch any of the three files with rosrun.
 ```
 rosrun clover {file_name.py}
 ```

 They all subscribe to the 'takeoff' topic which is a std_msgs/Int32 message, that is used to set the height for takeoff.
 I've just been publishing to this topic from the command line, but it could also be published to from another file.

 ```
 $ rostopic pub takeoff std_msgs/Int32 1
 ```
 You'll be promted from the terminal running the main node to press enter to verfiy launch, then the drone will takeoff and hover at the specified height.
-In the grid_flight and waypoints files, after launch it will also navigate to (0, 0).
+Each file has a TAKEOFF_FRAME variable that can be set to change the frame the drone navigates to on takeoff.
+In the grid_flight and waypoints files, after launch it will also navigate to (0, 0) of the selected frame.
 The terminal will show 'ready' when the drone has finished the takeoff sequence.

+### Takeoff

 Interpting the node with ctrl-c at anytime should land the drone immediately.
 If this fails you can directly call the land service from the terminal.
 ```